n8finch/my-reads/readme.txt

 ### Upcoming Features

-- 🔄 **Sorting by Category** – Organize your list even further.
 - 🔗 **Interact Activity API Integration** – Sync with external activity tracking.
-- 📊 **Total Reads Counter** – Track how many books you've read over the years.
 - ⭐ **Prioritize Favorites** – Move your favorite reads to the top of the list.
 - 🧰 **Shortcode** - ability to add the My Reads listing via shortcode and not just a block.